 Are you curious about the confluence of technology, teaching, and education?
 Would you like to work alongside professionals who help enhance classroom and online learning environments?
 Then you should consider applying to be a part of the New York 6's Instructional Technology Apprenticeship Program (ITAP).
 No experience required.
 No technological proficiency is required.
 Only a desire and commitment to learn is necessary.

 The Educational Technology Groups of the New York 6 Consortium have created ITAP to give students practical, hands-on, paraprofessional educational technology experiences.
 It's an opportunity to help teachers and students use technology for teaching and learning.
-With apprentices at each of the NY6 schools, you will collaboratively tackle and learn about incorporating technology into today's classroom and online learning experiences.
+With apprentices at each of the NY6 schools, you will collaboratively tackle and learn about incorporating technology into classrooms and online learning experiences.

 The NY6 Liberal Arts Consortium -- consisting of Colgate University, Hamilton College, Hobart and William Smith Colleges, Skidmore College, St. Lawrence University, and Union College -- facilitates collaboration among its member institutions in fulfilling their educational missions and serving the public good.
-Through the sharing of expertise and resources, the Consortium enhances possibilities for students, faculty, and staff.
+Through the sharing of expertise and resources, the Consortium enhances possibilities for students, faculty, and staff